frozenskys/generator-tribble/README.md

 yo tribble
 ```

-You can now use the following commands
+You can now use the following commands from the command line.
  - `cake` - run the default target (same as ./build.ps1)
  - `cake build` - run the "Build" Task (same as ./build.ps1 -target build)
  - `cake test` - run the "Test" Task (same as ./build.ps1 -target test)